dresdner353/jbhasd/README.md

 In AP mode, the device uses captive DNS, ensuring that once you connect to it from a mobile device or computer, you should be quickly directed to a landing page where you can set the config options.

-On that setup landing page you configure the desired SSID, password, zone name, names for the associated switch relays and their initial power-up states.
+On that setup landing page you configure the desired SSID, password, zone name, enable/disable OTA mode and set names for the associated switch relays and their initial power-up states.
 You can also set the names for any defined sensors.
 You click apply, it saves the config to eeprom and reboots.
 If the reboot is not interrupted with another button press, the device will start in client mode after 5 seconds, connecting to the configured WiFI and registering for self discovery.
 The hardware button from then on only acts as a manual over-ride for the switch relay and will turn the LED on/off as you toggle between switch states.

 If you need to re-configure, just power up and press the button within 5 seconds to get AP mode activated to let you jump in and edit settings.